JotaMelo/iOasys-Objective-C-Style-Guide/README.md

 * `viewWillDisappear:`
 * `viewDidDisappear:`

 The storyboard ID of view controllers should be the same as the class.
-A storyboard named `HomeViewController` should a have a storyboard ID `HomeViewController`.
+A view controller named `HomeViewController` should a have a storyboard ID `HomeViewController`.

 ## Dead Code